abstractalgo/reyes/log/readme.md

 ***Dec 9, 2015***
 ---

-***pixel cracks***: while I was trying out rasterizer and playing with UVs and quads, I noticed these cracks:
+***pixel cracks:*** while I was trying out rasterizer and playing with UVs and quads, I noticed these cracks:

 ![pixel cracks](pcracks.png "pixel cracks")